grafana/grafana/docs/sources/alerting/meta-monitoring/_index.md

 #### alertmanager_cluster_reconnections_failed_total

-This metric is a counter that shows you the number of failed peer connection attempts.
+This metric is a counter that shows the number of failed peer connection attempts in the Alertmanager cluster.
 In most cases you will want to use the `rate` function to understand how often reconnections fail as this may be indicative of an issue or instability in your network.

 > These metrics are not available in Grafana Cloud as it uses a different high availability strategy than on-premise Alertmanagers.